How to Analyze Your Pinterest Boards

 Date Range – set to the last 90 days

 Claimed account – choose the site or blog URL

 Device – all

 Format – all

-Look at top boards sorted by link clicks.
-Be sure to scroll using the arrow on the right
+Look at top boards sorted by Outbound Clicks.
+Be sure to scroll using the arrow on the right.

 Return to top boards and this time sort by Saves.

-Note any boards that are different than those that are top boards when sorted by Link Clicks.
+Note any boards that are different than those that are top boards when sorted by outbound clicks.

 Now you have your starting list for cleaning up Pinterest boards!